mietek/halcyon-website/pages/shootout/index.md

 > Source code:         | [_hello-mflow_](https://github.com/mietek/hello-mflow/)

-#### Points of interest
+### Points of interest

 Uses Halcyon to declare a build-time dependency on _cpphs_, and to constrain the dependencies of _cpphs_, by including the [`sandbox-extra-apps`](https://github.com/mietek/hello-mflow/tree/master/.halcyon-magic/sandbox-extra-apps) and [`sandbox-extra-apps-constraints`](https://github.com/mietek/hello-mflow/tree/master/.halcyon-magic/sandbox-extra-apps-constraints) magic files.

-See the [reference](/reference/#halcyon_sandbox_extra_apps) for details.
+For details, see the [reference](/reference/#halcyon_sandbox_extra_apps).

 #### `Main.hs`